 “Seven Coves is one of the most rewarding projects that I have tackled in my lifetime,” says Vickers of the property, which is now being listed exclusively by Tim Allen of Coldwell Banker Global Luxury.
 “Due to the commitment and scale of the stonework and landscaping, the Cottages at Seven Coves, and now its monolithic main Lodge, have taken over 12 painstaking years to bring to fruition, and I feel blessed for every moment that I have spent in and around the property.”

-The fully appointed North and South cottages are situated on ocean-side cliffs looking down in elevation about 100 feet to the crashing waves below, with each cottage including two bedrooms, a living room and kitchen.
-The Writer’s and Forest cottages, meanwhile, are nestled among the beautiful and rare private Cypress forest, and offer a cozy, rustic one-bedroom experience with common areas, kitchenettes and wet bars.
+The fully appointed North and South cottages are situated on ocean-side cliffs looking down in elevation about 100 feet to the crashing waves below, with each cottage including two bedrooms, a living room, and a kitchen.
+The Writer’s and Forest cottages, meanwhile, are nestled among the beautiful and rare private Cypress forest and offer a cozy, rustic one-bedroom experience with common areas, kitchenettes, and wet bars.

 Outdoors, meandering pathways weaving throughout the naturally landscaped grounds provide an opportunity to relish the ocean-side gardens and to travel amid 150,000 pounds of mossy boulders down to the Pacific’s edge on a selection of coastal stairways.